 Email Marketing Takes Content Syndication to the Next Level

 Place an email sign up form in a prominent area on your blog like the header, sidebar, about page, or you can even put one at the top or bottom of your blog posts.
 Some bloggers use pop-up forms to attract subscribers and find them very effective.
-I prefer a more subtle approach like the Optin Skin Plugin but just like any other marketing strategy, you need to use your own judgement and test a few different strategies to discover what works best and appeals to your specific audience.
+I prefer a more subtle approach like using the opt in box on the sidebar, which is built into my blog theme (aff. link) but just like any other marketing strategy, you need to use your own judgement and test a few different strategies to discover what works best and appeals to your specific audience.

 Need to know the difference between RSS subscribers and Email List subscribers?
 WATCH THE VIDEO!

 Syndicating your content on video platforms like YouTube can help you grow your subscriber base substantially!
 YouTube is the number #2 search engine in the world and posting videos on YouTube exposes your content to a huge audience of potential subscribers that you will never be able to reach otherwise.

 Remember, if you don’t have a YouTube channel, people who search for content in your niche on YouTube, will never find your blog.
 Even worse, they’ll never see your email sign up form if you don’t have a YouTube channel.
 And the numbers of people surfing YouTube looking for answers to their problems is nothing to sneeze at.
 Don’t miss out on the opportunity to promote your content to the millions of consumers who spend billions of hours watching videos on YouTube.
 Read some of my previous posts for suggestions on easy methods to create YouTube videos and how to leverage YouTube to get more links and traffic back to your blog.